 - Close communication with the clerkship director and coordinator

-Enjoy third year-it will be challenging but satisfying to finally work full-time with patients and in clinical settings.
-Check in with the Office of Student Affairs to get the latest information on Match trends for your specialty and contact information for recent graduates.
+Check in with Student Affairs to get the latest information on Match trends for your specialty and contact information for recent graduates.

 Be in close communication with your clinical advisor and clinical mentor to set up your Year 4 schedule.